-Instructor: E-mail: Office hours: Class time: Class location: Dr. Ruiqi DONG ruiqi.dong@scupi.cn Wednesday 9:00 AM~12:00 AM, SCUPI New Building 522 Any other days - by appointment only Monday 8:15-11:00 AM 文科楼4-203 Catalog Description: This is 3 credit hour course intended to introduce students to the motion of particles and rigid bodies.
+Instructor: Dr. Ruiqi DONG E-mail: ruiqi.dong@scupi.cn Office hours: Monday and Tuesday 9:00AM~12:00AM, S522 Any other days - by appointment only Class time: Monday 13:50-16:25 PM Class location: SCUPI new building 208 Catalog Description: This is 3 credit hour course intended to introduce students to the motion of particles and rigid bodies.
 Students are expected to develop an understanding of the fundamental principles of applied kinematics for particles and rigid bodies in engineering dynamics and demonstrate an integrated understanding of engineering dynamics principles through applications involving problem solving and through creation of design solutions to engineering scenarios.
-Course Objective At the end of the course, the student will be able to: Interpret the geometry and physical meaning of mechanical systems by drawing diagrams (free body diagrams and kinematic diagrams) Apply several governing methods (Newton laws, work-energy, impulse-momentum) to study mechanical systems Analyze and predict the kinematics and kinetics of a body using various reference frame Course contributes to the following ABET Criterion 3 outcomes: an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+Course Objective At the end of the course, the student will be able to: .
+Interpret the geometry and physical meaning of mechanical systems by drawing diagrams (free body diagrams and kinematic diagrams) .
+Apply several governing methods (Newton laws, work-energy, impulse- momentum) to study mechanical systems .
+Analyze and predict the kinematics and kinetics of a body using various reference frame Course contributes to the following ABET 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+Criterion 3 outcomes: 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
 Prerequisites: MATH 0240 Analytic Geometry & Calculus 3 ENGR 0135 Statics & Mechanics of Materials I Textbook: Engineering Mechanics Dynamics.
 9th edition by J. L. Meriam, L. G. Kraige, and J. N. Bolton, John Wiley & Sons, Inc. New York, 2018.
 Reference: Engineering Mechanics - Dynamics Any Edition by R. C. Hibbler, Prentice Hall.